 Technical Bulletin #11

-2. Use proper roofing nails, which offer better fastener-holding strength than staples.
-Ensure that the nails are long enough to penetrate through plywood and are driven flush with the shingle surface.
-Follow the shingle manufacturer's instructions for the location of the nails on the shingle, as this can be critical to shingle's resistance to uplift and blow-off.
+Use proper roofing nails, which offer better fastener-holding strength than staples.
+Ensure that the nails are long enough to penetrate through the wood deck and are driven flush with the shingle surface.
+Follow the shingle manufacturer's instructions for the location of the nails, as this is critical to shingle's resistance to uplift and blow-off.

-3. For high wind areas, as well as for steep slope applications (mansards, 18:12 and steeper), the number of nails per shingle should be increased (for most shingle brands, this means six nails vs. the usual four).
+For high wind areas, as well as for steep slopes that 15:12 (50o) and greater, the number of nails per shingle should be increased to six nails vs. the usual four.

-Following any of these recommendations will help ensure a more wind-resistant finished roof, avoiding the potential inconvenience and stress of insurance claims, roof repairs, and possible internal building damage/repair.
+Although some of the recommendations above may exceed minimum building code requirements, following any of them will help ensure a more wind-resistant finished roof, avoiding the potential inconvenience and stress of insurance claims, roof repairs, and possible internal building damage/repair.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.

 © Copyright 1989 - Canadian Asphalt Shingle Manufacturers' Association.
 All Rights Reserved.